-It’s important to note that the effects of mindfully tuning into our own self-care goes much deeper than just boosting mood and perception.
-Mindfulness can impact the body’s stress-response, our “fight or flight” response, by calming the nervous system and changing how the brain reacts to stress.
+It’s important to note that the effects of mindfully tuning into our own self-care go much deeper than just boosting mood and perception.
+Mindfulness can impact the body’s stress response, our “fight or flight” response, by calming the nervous system and changing how the brain reacts to stress.
 For example, research has found that people who regularly meditate have different patterns of brain electricity, potentially leading to more efficient attention and learning.
-The science suggests that if we can change our thoughts, or the way that we think, we can elicit structural changes in our brain and subsequently influence our cognitive abilities and behavior.
+Science suggests that if we can change our thoughts or the way that we think, we can elicit structural changes in our brains and subsequently influence our cognitive abilities and behavior.

 Soothing the Nervous System

 The pandemic has been traumatic for our nervous systems – from lockdown to possibly being sick with COVID, dealing with the loss of loved ones, and so much in between.
 We all received a wake-up call about basic self-care over the last year and a half.
 It’s important to keep this knowledge in the foreground so we can LEARN from 2020 rather than shoving it away.

 This week, try one small soothing practice.
 Keep it doable.
 Establish a regular habit.
 Choose what resonates the most.
 Start where it’s easiest…